The Cosmic Expansion History from Line-Intensity Mapping

 In Fig.~\ref{fig:splines}, we show the constraints on the model-independent reconstruction of $H(z)$, with and without the estimated LIM BAO measurements.
 While the $H_0$ and $r_{\rm s}$ measurements constrain the amplitude of $H(z)$, the shape is constrained by the SNeIa and BAO data.
 We can see how, without the LIM BAO measurements, the expansion history is completely unconstrained beyond $z\sim 2.4$, given the lack of observations.
-Fortunately, LIM BAO measurements will enable us to fill this gap and extend the constraints on the expansion history of the Universe up to $z\sim 9$.
-Moreover, in the redshift range $3\lesssim z\lesssim 7$, these constraints will be below the $\sim 2\%-3\%$ level, even for model-independent parametrizations.
+Fortunately, LIM BAO measurements will enable us to fill this gap and extend the constraints on the expansion history of the Universe up to $z\sim 9$, {with constraints below the $\sim 2\%-3\%$ level for $2\lesssim z\lesssim 7$, and at $\sim 4\%$ level at $z\sim 9$}.

-Results using our methodology as forecasted in this {\it Letter} would represent an incredible achievement for cosmology and provide a unique means to directly measure how the Universe expands at $z\sim~3 - 5$ and up to $z\sim7-9$.
-In the future, standard sirens~\citep{standard_siren,Feeney:2018mkj,Chen:2017rfc} might also achieve this goal, although the sensitivity needed to obtain precise measurements of neutron star mergers and their electromagnetic counterparts at these redshifts is considerably more exigent than what is expected from upcoming and future experiments.
+Results using our methodology as forecasted in this {\it Letter} would represent an incredible achievement for cosmology and provide an unique way to directly measure how the Universe expands at $z\sim~3 - 5$ and up to $z\sim7-9$.
+In the future, standard sirens~\citep{standard_siren,Feeney:2018mkj,Chen:2017rfc} might also achieve this goal, although the sensitivity needed {{to obtain precise measurements of neutron star mergers and their electromagnetic counterparts at these redshifts}} is considerably more {demanding} than what is expected from upcoming and future experiments.
 Moreover, also using LIM observations, measurements of the velocity-induced acoustic oscillations~\cite{Munoz_vao_meth} at cosmic dawn, as proposed in Ref.~\cite{Munoz_vao}, can potentially constrain the expansion rate at $15\lesssim z\lesssim 20$.
 Thus, thanks to LIM experiments, our ignorance about the expansion of the Universe may be limited to $20\lesssim z\lesssim 1000$, where there is little room to accommodate a solution to the $H_0$ tension.
-LIM can thus shed light on various potential scenarios suggested to solve the tension~\cite{Karwal:2016vyq,Poulin_EDE,Lin:2019qug,Kreisch_selfnu,Yang:2019nhz,Archidiacono:2019wdp,Hooper:2019gtx,Vattis:2019efj,Pandey:2019plg,Pan:2019gop,Desmond:2019ygn,Agrawal:2019lmo,Vagnozzi:2019ezj}.
+LIM can thus shed light on various potential scenarios suggested to solve the tension~\cite{Karwal:2016vyq,Poulin_EDE,Stephon_H0dilaton,Lin:2019qug,Kreisch_selfnu,Yang:2019nhz,Archidiacono:2019wdp,Hooper:2019gtx,Pandey:2019plg,Pan:2019gop,Desmond:2019ygn,Agrawal:2019lmo,Vagnozzi:2019ezj}.